-Certain matters discussed in this report, including matters discussed under the captions "Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations," may constitute forward-looking statements for purposes of the Securities Act of 1933, as amended, or the Securities Act, and the Securities Exchange Act of 1934, as amended, or the Exchange Act, and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from the future results, performance or achievements expressed or implied by such forward-looking statements.
-In some cases, you can identify forward-looking statements by words such as "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "seek," "should," "target," "will," "would" or the negative of these words or other comparable terminology, although not all forward-looking statements contain these identifying words.
-All written or oral forward-looking statements, we claim the protection of the safe harbor for forward-looking statements contained in the Private Securities Litigation Reform Act of 1995.
+Certain matters discussed in this report, including matters discussed under the captions "Business" and "Management's Discussion and Analysis of Financial Condition and Results of Operations," may constitute forward-looking statements for purposes of the Securities Act of 1933, as amended, (the "Securities Act"), and the Securities Exchange Act of 1934, as amended, (the "Exchange Act"), and involve known and unknown risks, uncertainties and other factors that may cause our actual results, performance or achievements to be materially different from the future results, performance or achievements by words such as "anticipate," "believe," "contemplate," "continue," "could," "estimate," "expect," "intend," "may," "plan," "potential," "predict," "project," "seek," "should," "target," "will," "would" or the negative of these words or other comparable terminology, although not all forward-looking statements contain these identifying words.
+All written or oral forward-looking statements attributable to us are expressly qualified in their entirety by these cautionary statements.
+In addition, with respect to all of our forward-looking statements, we claim the protection of the safe harbor for forward-looking statements contained in the Private Securities Litigation Reform Act of 1995.
 Such forward-looking statements include, but are not limited to, statements about our:

-- expectations for increases or decreases in expenses; - expectations for the clinical and pre-clinical development, manufacturing, regulatory approval, and commercialization of our pharmaceutical product candidates or any other products we may acquire or in-license; - use of clinical research centers and other contractors; - expectations as to the timing of commencing or completing pre-clinical and clinical trials and the expected outcomes of those trials; - expectations for incurring capital expenditures to expand our research and development and manufacturing capabilities; - expectations for generating revenue or becoming profitable on a sustained basis; - expectations or ability to enter into marketing and other partnership agreements; - expectations or ability to enter into product acquisition and in-licensing transactions; - expectations or ability to build our own commercial infrastructure to manufacture, market and sell our drug candidates; - products being accepted by doctors, patients or payors; - ability to compete against other companies and research institutions; - ability to secure adequate protection for our intellectual property; - ability to attract and retain key personnel; - availability of reimbursement for our products; - estimates of the sufficiency of our existing cash and cash equivalents and investments to finance our operating requirements, including expectations regarding the value and liquidity of our investments; - stock price and its volatility; and - expectations for future capital requirements.
+- expectations for increases or decreases in expenses; - expectations for the clinical and pre-clinical development, manufacturing, regulatory approval, and commercialization of our pharmaceutical product candidates or any other products we may acquire or inlicense; - use of clinical research centers and other contractors; - expectations as to the timing of commencing or completing pre-clinical and clinical trials and the expected outcomes of those trials; - expectations for incurring capital expenditures to expand our research and development and manufacturing capabilities; - expectations for generating revenue or becoming profitable on a sustained basis; - expectations or ability to enter into marketing and other partnership agreements; - expectations or ability to enter into product acquisition and in-licensing transactions; - expectations or ability to build our own commercial infrastructure to manufacture, market and sell our drug candidates; - products being accepted by doctors, patients or payors; - ability to compete against other companies and research institutions; - ability to secure adequate protection for our intellectual property; - ability to attract and retain key personnel; - availability of reimbursement for our products; - estimates of the sufficiency of our existing cash and cash equivalents and investments to finance our operating requirements, including expectations regarding the value and liquidity of our investments; - stock price and its volatility; - expectations for future capital requirements; and - potential impact of the coronavirus ("COVID-19") pandemic and government measures to control it.